RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 If the manual delay is less than the signal delay, the delay will be ignored -- the probe will execute the command as soon as it gets it, just as if the delay were zero.
 If the manual delay is more than the signal delay, the command will be delayed by the given amount from when the command was *sent*, not recieved.
 The computer queue will list two delays: the first is the signal delay, while the second is the amount the computer will wait after it gets the signal.

 **Example:** a probe is ten light-minutes away and about to pass behind a planet for a burn, which is scheduled 20 minutes from now.
 Type "20m" into the delay box and hit enter to set it as the current delay.
 Then issue a command to (for example) point retrograde.
-After a few seconds the flight queue will read "9m56s+10m00s", indicating that the signal will take just under ten minutes to reach the ship, followed by ten minutes before the ship acts on it.
+After a few seconds the flight queue will read "9m56s+10m00s", indicating that the signal will take just under ten minutes to reach the ship, followed by another ten minutes before the ship acts on it.

 Cancellations are not affected by manual delay, so a command will be removed from the queue as soon as the cancellation reaches the ship.
 This makes manual delay helpful if you want to double-check a complex sequence of commands before they are executed.